 The same as with our students who cannot read and spell before our dyslexia treatment, some of them have reached the grade one level in reading and spelling within just 15 sessions with less practice while the others need more sessions and more practice, but remember at school the students learn the one-syllable simple words from kindergarten until grade one, or even until grade two!

 What to do then?

 The teacher must assess to find the root cause of the problems.
-For example, if the students have difficulty reading the three-syllable words, the instructor must revisit the two-syllable words and if the students have problems with two syllable words, she must instruct again the one-syllable words the same as if the students have problems reading the one-syllable words, she needs to teach the sounds and how to connect the sounds correctly; remember the sounds of the language are the foundation for learning to read, write, spell and comprehend.
+For example, if the students have difficulty reading the three-syllable words, the instructor must revisit the two-syllable words and if the students have problems with two-syllable words, she must instruct again the words with one syllable.
+If the students have problems reading the one-syllable words, she needs to teach the sounds and how to connect the sounds correctly because the sounds of the language are the foundation for learning to read, write, spell and comprehend.

 to be continued...